Gogo1951/TFTB/README.md

 ## Testing Status

-🟢 World of Warcraft Classic : Classic Era

-🟢 World of Warcraft Classic : Hardcore

-🟢 World of Warcraft Classic : Season of Discovery

-🟢 World of Warcraft Classic : Anniversary Realms
+🟢 World of Warcraft Classic

-🟢 World of Warcraft Classic : Hardcore Anniversary Realms
+🟢 Burning Crusade Anniversary

-🔴 Mists of Pandaria Classic
+🟡 Mists of Pandaria Classic

-🔴 World of Warcraft
+🟡 World of Warcraft

 Feel free to reach out if you're interested in helping with testing.